MohamudMussa/ims-demo/README.md

 ## Acknowledgments

-* Thank you to Aswene and Vinesh for teaching me Java, SQL etc.
+* Thank you to Nick, Aswene and Vinesh